HarperDB/documentation/docs/administration/harper-studio/query-instance-data.md

 # Query Instance Data

-SQL queries can be executed directly through the HarperDB Studio with the following instructions:
+SQL queries can be executed directly through the Harper Studio with the following instructions:

-1) Navigate to the [HarperDB Studio Organizations](https://studio.harperdb.io/organizations) page.
+1) Navigate to the [Harper Studio Organizations](https://studio.harperdb.io/organizations) page.
 2) Click the appropriate organization that the instance belongs to.
 3) Select your desired instance.
 4) Click **query** in the instance control bar.